Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Methods

 The distribution of the panchromatic PSF, or equivalently the MTF, is key to the imaging performance.
 However, MTF is a 2D function in the Fourier domain.
 It is difficult to use directly as a metric to optimize the optical element.
-We propose to use normalized panchromatic MTF volume (MTFv) as a single-number metric to evaluate the system performance.
-MTFv is defined as
+We propose to use normalized panchromatic MTF volume (MTFv) as a single-number metric to evaluate the system performance,